Add new data sources

 You may need to build the project that contains your objects before the objects appear in the tree view.

 To support drag-and-drop data binding, objects that implement the ITypedList or IListSource interface must have a default constructor.
-Otherwise, Visual Studio cannot instantiate the data-source object, and it will display an error when you drag the item to the design surface.
+Otherwise, Visual Studio cannot instantiate the data-source object, and it displays an error when you drag the item to the design surface.

 Data source for a SharePoint list